Are You Seeking Trauma Therapy in Ventura?

 Nightmares

-Symptoms of Trauma Are a Very Normal Reaction To a Very Abnormal Situation
+Symptoms of Trauma Are Normal Responses To Abnormal Situations

 You are not alone.
 60% of adults in the United States report difficulty during childhood.
 Six out of every 100 people will have PTSD at least one point in their life.
 According to Rainn.org, Child Protective Services found strong evidence that showed 63,000 children a year were victims of sexual abuse (From 2009-2013).